janluke/iccas-dataset/README.md

 _[Leggilo in italiano](README.it.md)._

+**NOTICE:** since the script used for automating the generation and deploy of new datasets stopped working after changes introduced in new pdf reports and given that I've not observed much interest in this data (and I lost interest myself), this dataset won't see any update in the future.

 This repository contains datasets about the number of Italian Sars-CoV-2 confirmed cases and deaths disaggregated by age group and sex.
 The data is (automatically) extracted from pdf reports